robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ![Restart VM](./images/fr0300-01_restart-vm4.png "Restart VM")

-- Close the Terminal window and wait for Bitvise to automatically login
+- Close the Terminal window and click Logout wait for 30 seconds a then click Login

 #### 4. From Bitvise click New terminal console